-Downtown Burford is a unique, historic settlement within the County of Brant.
-The maintenance, enhancement and revitalization of the Downtown area of Burford will be beneficial to all residents of the community, and may be facilitated through a Community Improvement Plan.
+Downtown Paris is a unique, historic destination within Brant County.
+The maintenance, enhancement and revitalization of Downtown Paris will be beneficial to all residents Brant County, and may be facilitated through a Community Improvement Plan.

-The Downtown Burford Community Improvement Plan (this Plan) is a long-term revitalization tool aimed at achieving a unique and clear vision for the core area of Burford.
+The Downtown Paris Community Improvement Plan (this Plan) is a long-term revitalization tool aimed at achieving a unique and clear vision for the downtown area of Paris.
 This Plan identifies specific goals, objectives and is supported by design principles to guide revitalization in a manner that is appropriate to enhancing the unique attributes of the community.
 This Plan outlines a series of action-oriented programs intended to achieve the stated vision and supporting goals and objectives.

-Programs include financial incentives aimed at private property owners and tenants to improve their property and a suite of other tools aimed at improving the public realm.
+Programs include financial incentives aimed at private-property owners and tenants to improve their property and a suite of other tools aimed at improving the public realm.
 The programs are supported by policies to support implementation and administration, and to ensure that the programs are contributing to realizing the vision and goals of this Plan.